Man with the Screaming Brain

-Man with the Screaming Brain is a 2005 science fiction/slapstick film co-written, produced, directed, and starring Bruce Campbell.
+Man with the Screaming Brain is a 2005 science fiction/slapstick film co-written, produced, and directed by Bruce Campbell, who also stars.
 It is Campbell's feature film directorial debut.
 The film was co-written by David Goodman and co-stars Ted Raimi.

-The film centers on William Cole, a wealthy American executive who travels to Bulgaria with his wife, only for their marriage and lives to unravel after she begins an affair with their taxi driver.
-A violent encounter with a vengeful maid leaves William and the taxi driver dead, but William is revived through a brain transplant that forces him to share his body with the taxi driver's consciousness.
+The film centers on William Cole, a wealthy American executive who travels to Bulgaria with his wife, only for their marriage and lives to unravel after she begins an affair with their taxi driver, Yegor.
+A violent encounter with a vengeful maid leaves William and Yegor dead, but William is revived through a brain transplant that forces him to share his body with Yegor's consciousness.

 Plot

-Bruce Campbell plays William Cole, the wealthy CEO of a U.S. drug company who travels to Bulgaria with his wife, Jackie, in the hopes of diversifying his company's financial interests.
+William Cole, the CEO of a U.S. drug company, travels to Bulgaria with his wife, Jackie, in the hopes of diversifying his company's financial interests.
 Cole is a stereotypical ugly American who constantly complains about the lack of Americanization of the former communist country.
-They're driven to a hotel by a taxi driver, and former KGB agent, named Yegor Stragov, in which Yegor gives William a ring to give to Jackie.
-While William is at the construction of a subway, Jackie secretly cheats on William with Yegor.
+They're driven to a hotel by a taxi driver, and former KGB agent, named Yegor Stragov.
+Yegor gives William a ring to give to Jackie.
+While William is at a subway construction site, Jackie has a fling with Yegor.

-William gets back to the hotel and bumps into the hotel maid and gypsy, Tatoya, who kills men that date and dump her.
-Jackie then comes in, catches William kissing Tatoya and dumps him.
-William chases Tatoya, who had taken William's money and ring (which is revealed to be Tatoya's that she gave to Yegor when they dated), and Tatoya knocks him in the head with a pipe outside the hotel.
-Yegor witnesses this and so Tatoya kills Yegor with his own gun.
+William gets back to the hotel and bumps into Tatoya, a gypsy woman who works there as a maid, and who kills men who dump her.
+Jackie catches William kissing Tatoya and tells him their marriage is over.
+William chases Tatoya, who picked his pocket and stole money and a ring (revealed to be Tatoya's, given by her to Yegor when they dated), and Tatoya bludgeons him with a pipe outside the hotel and knocks him unconscious.
+Yegor witnesses this, so Tatoya kills him with his own gun.

-A vengeful Jackie has William’s life support plug pulled in hospital, and then goes to Gypsy Town where Tatoya lives and attempts to kill her, only to have Tatoya kill her by throwing her down a flight of stairs.
-Meanwhile, a still alive William wakes up in the warehouse of a Russian scientist named Dr. Ivan Ivanovich Ivanov, and his idiotic assistant Pavel, who had removed the damaged parts of William's brain and replaced it with healthy tissue from Yegor's.
-When William runs out of the warehouse, he discovers he can hear Yegor's voice in his head; together they both plan to "get the woman that killed us both".
-Jackie, who had also been picked up by Dr. Ivanov and Pavel, has her brain put inside a robot; and so she escapes and also plans to exact revenge on Tatoya.
+A vengeful Jackie has William removed from life support at the hospital, and then goes to Gypsy Town where Tatoya lives and attempts to kill her, only to have Tatoya kill her instead by throwing her down a flight of stairs.
+Meanwhile, a still alive William wakes up in the warehouse of Russian scientist Dr. Ivan Ivanovich Ivanov, and learns that he and his idiotic assistant Pavel have removed the damaged parts of William's brain and replaced it with healthy tissue from Yegor's.
+When William runs out of the warehouse, he discovers he can hear Yegor's voice in his head; together they both plan to "get the woman that killed us both."
+Jackie, whose body was also taken by Dr. Ivanov and Pavel, has her brain put inside a robot.
+She too escapes and plans to exact revenge on Tatoya.